gradle/gradle/subprojects/docs/src/docs/release/notes.md

                             selection.reject("known bad version")
                         }
                     }

+                    // Rules can be specified as "rule source" objects
+                    // Reject any version without a branch of "master" (see class definition below) withModule("org.sample:api", new RejectNotMasterRule())
                 }
             }
         }
     }

     dependencies {
         conf "org.sample:api:1.+"
+    }

+    class RejectNotMasterRule {
+        // Rule source objects must have exactly one method annotated with @Mutate
+        @org.gradle.module.Mutate
+        void rejectNotMaster(ComponentSelection selection, IvyModuleDescriptor descriptor) {
+            if (descriptor.branch != "master") {
+                selection.reject("branch is not master")
+            }
+        }
     }

 See the [userguide section](userguide/dependency_management.html#component_selection_rules) on component selection rules for further information.